Motorway toll Ireland - information on toll collection, toll roads map

 How to pay toll for M50 with Barrier Free Toll system?

-Barrier Free Toll system allows the passage of toll motorways without payment at toll gates.
-Tolls must be paid via the mobile application, website eFlow.ie, Payzone, by phone or via OBU in the eToll system.
-The toll for the highway must be paid no later than 8pm the following day, it is possible to pay it in advance.
-If the toll is not paid within the specified time limit a payment request, including a penalty, is sent to the address of the owner of the vehicle.
+The Barrier Free Toll system allows passage on toll motorways without toll gates.
+The toll must be paid online on the eFlow.ie, via the mobile app, at a Payzone branch, by phone, or through an OBU in the eToll system.
+The toll must be paid by 8 PM the following day at the latest, and it can also be paid in advance.
+If the toll is not paid within the specified timeframe, a payment demand including a penalty is sent to the vehicle owner's address.

 How to get a toll discount for a low-emission vehicle?